bPlugins/Embed-Google-Photos/readme.txt

 == Frequently Asked Questions ==

-= Is Embed Google Photos free? =
+= Is Embed Google Photos block free? =

-Yes, Embed Google Photos is a free Gutenberg block plugin.
+Yes, Embed Google Photos block is a free Gutenberg block plugin.

+= Can I show all Google Photos? =

+Yes, you can display all Google Photos.

+= Can I show just the album list? =

+Yes, you can display the entire album list.

+= Can I show photos from a specific album only? =

+Yes, you can display all images from a specific album.

+= Can I filter images and videos? =

+Yes, you can filter both images and videos.

+= Can I show my favorite images? =

+Yes, you can display your favorite images.

 = Does it work with any WordPress theme? =